Dendroctonus micans: Distribution

-The great spruce bark beetle occurs in the coniferous forests of Europe and Asia.
-It is not clear where it originated and to which countries it is endemic, but it has been steadily expanding its range westward in Europe in the last hundred years, assisted by the transport of unprocessed logs.
+The great spruce bark beetle lives in coniferous forests of Europe and Asia.
+It is not clear where it originated and to which countries it is endemic, but it has been steadily expanding its range westward in Europe through the 20th and 21st centuries, assisted by the transport of unprocessed logs.
 It is present in most of Northern, Eastern and Central Europe and has reached Belgium and France, and was first detected in the United Kingdom in 1982.
 In Asia, it is present in Hokkaido in Japan, and in the Chinese provinces of Heilongjiang, Liaoning, Qinghai and Sichuan.
 It has been introduced into Turkey and Georgia, in both of which it is invasive.

-Hosts

-The great spruce bark beetle mainly infests spruce trees, genus Picea, but it will also attack Scots pine and several other species of Pinus, silver fir, Nordmann fir, Siberian fir, Douglas fir, and European larch.
+The beetle is established an invasive species in North America including the Pacific Northwest and the Canadian Rockies and it is expected to expand its range further.

 Life cycle

 The female beetle excavates a tunnel in the bark of a host tree and creates a brood chamber.
 Any resin that accumulates is mixed with frass (droppings) and pushed out of the tunnel, creating a purplish-brown mass known as a resin tube.
 A hundred or more eggs are laid in the brood chamber and the female moves on, either creating another brood chamber near the first or exiting the tree and starting again.

-When the eggs hatch, the larvae feed gregariously, chewing their way in a broad front and packing in their frass behind them.
+When the eggs hatch, the larvae feed gregariously, chewing their way in a broad front through the phloem and packing in their frass behind them.
 There are five larval instars and when the larvae are fully developed, they create individual pupal chambers in the frass and pupate.
 The total development time varies with temperature and may be one to three years.
 The new adults may stay under the bark, mining new tunnels and creating new brood chambers, or they may emerge into the open air.
 Several females may mine the same area and their excavations may coalesce.